Tecnativa/doodba-copier-template/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- Provide a general summary of the issue in the Title above.
-Before opening the issue, please check that you are using the latest version of the template: https://github.com/Tecnativa/doodba-copier-template/releases/latest -->
+Before opening the issue, please check that you are using the latest version of the template: https://github.com/Tecnativa/doodba-copier-template/releases/latest and that there isn't another issue adressing the same problem already created -->

 ## Describe the bug
 A clear and concise description of what the bug is.